Authored by the expert who managed and guided the team behind the Italy Property Pack

 What's the average monthly rent for a 1-bedroom in Italy as of 2026?

-As of January 2026, the average monthly rent for a 1-bedroom in Italy is around €850 ($920 USD or £720).
+As of 2026, the estimated average monthly rent for a 1-bedroom apartment in Italy is about €850 per month, or about $920, with the euro amount also being the local-currency amount.

 What's the average monthly rent for a 2-bedroom in Italy as of 2026?

-As of January 2026, the average monthly rent for a 2-bedroom in Italy is around €1,200 ($1,300 USD or £1,020).
+As of 2026, the estimated average monthly rent for a 2-bedroom apartment in Italy is about €1,150 per month, or about $1,240, with €1,150 being the local-currency figure.

 By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Italy.